Last updated December 2020

 Winner: D3

-Why: D3 is the more econimical option but equal or superior to D5 in heating, durability, stability, overall design, and induction compatibility.
+Why: D3 is the more economical option but equal or superior to D5 in heating, durability and safety, overall design, and induction compatibility (you may not agree about design, and if so that's fine--but as with everything else, the differences are small).

 D3 is less expensive and offers more open stock options than D5.
 The only thing D5 has that D3 doesn't is brushed exterior option.
 So if that's important to you, go with D5.
-Otherwise, D3 is the more versatile and less expensive option.
+Otherwise, D3 is the best option.

 D3: The Best Buying Options

 D3 has a huge range of buying options, including sets and open stock.
-D3 also comes in a "Compact" form, which is the same cookware with a flatter profile that requires less storage space.
+And you can buy D3 Everyday from the All-Clad site, which is the same D3 performance but with updated handles and slightly larger skillets--all at a lower price.

 D3 is widely available online and in retail stores.
-Thanks to the Internet, the prices tend to be stable in most locations; probably the only place you'll pay too much is on the All-Clad website itself.
-However, if you check out kitchen retail sites like Williams-Sonoma, Sur la Table, or Bed, Bath & Beyond, you may run into some sales, or they will sometimes throw in a free piece, like a roasting pan, with the purchase of a set (the equivalent of a $100 or more markdown).
-Bed, Bath & Beyond has a particularly nice interface for browsing All-Clad Cookware.
+Thanks to the Internet, prices tend to be stable in most locations; probably the only place you'll pay too much is on the All-Clad website.
+If you check out kitchen retail sites like Williams-Sonoma and Sur la Table, you may find sales, or they will sometimes throw in a free piece, like a roasting pan, with the purchase of a set (the equivalent of a $100 or more markdown).

 Below are the sets we recommend.